Vladayslava/Rock-Paper-Scissors-Lizard-Spock-Game/README.md

 ## Testing

-Please refer to the [TESTING.md](Testing.md) file for all test-related documentation.
+Please refer to the [TESTING.md](TESTING.md) file for all test-related documentation.

-## Design

-Please refer to the [Design.md](Design.md) file for all design documentation.

 ## Deployment